dalcorso/thermo_pw/README.md

 ## PEOPLE

-The THERMO\_PW code is designed, written, and maintained primarily by Andrea Dal Corso
+The \thermo\ code is primarily designed, written, and maintained by Andrea Dal Corso
 (SISSA - Trieste).
-It is an open source code distributed, as is, within the GPL license.

-Some routines have been contributed by SISSA PhD students and by post-docs that worked with me.
-Among them
+Some routines have been contributed by SISSA PhD students and post-docs.
-I mention M. Palumbo, O. Motornyi, A. Urru, C. Malica, X. Gong, and B. Thakur.
+Among them I mention M. Palumbo, O. Motornyi, A. Urru, C. Malica, X. Gong, and B. Thakur.

 I would like also to thank all the people that contributed with comments, requests of improvements, and bug reports.